Towing mirrors flat or convex. It doesn’t matter if you’re new to caravanning or have been at it for many years, we can all learn something new.

 I’d personally recommend convex mirrors.
 Which one you buy is completely up to you.
 For you information, we use Milenco Grand Aero Convex Towing Mirrors as seen here on Amazon

-- The Grand Aero mirror features a unique air-balanced design that prevents vibration and fits on any car, 4x4 model and van thanks to the versatile claw system.
+- The Grand Aero mirror features a unique air balanced design that prevents vibrations and fits any car, 4×4 model and van thanks to the versatile claw system.
 Without strap.

 CaravanVlogger’s You Tube Video Flat or Convex Towing Mirrors